Heterogeneous Directed Hypergraph Neural Network over abstract syntax tree (AST) for Code Classification: Related Work

 \section{Related Work}

 Code classification is to classify codes based on their functions.
 Different from natural language, code has structural information.
 As a result, several works adopt AST by various techniques.
-Mou et al. \cite{Mou2016ConvolutionalNN} is one of the first works to suggest a Tree-Based Convolutional Neural Network (TBCNN) in code classification.
+Mou et al. \cite{Mou2016ConvolutionalNN} is one of the first works to suggest a tree-based convolutional neural network (TBCNN) in code classification.
 Alon et al. propose code2seq \cite{alon2018codeseq} and code2vec \cite{Alon2019code2vecLD} to deconstruct code to a collection of paths in its AST.
-J. Zhang et al. \cite{Zhang2019ANN} propose a novel neural called ASTNN for source code representation for code classification and clone detection.
-N. D. Q. Bui et al. \cite{Bui2021TreeCapsTC} propose a novel method named TreeCaps by fusing capsule networks with TBCNN in code classification.
+J. Zhang et al. \cite{Zhang2019ANN} propose a novel neural network called ASTNN for source code representation for code classification and clone detection.
+N. D. Q. Bui et al. \cite{Bui2021TreeCapsTC} propose TreeCaps by fusing capsule networks with tree-based convolutional neural network (TBCNN) in code classification.

 With the popularity of GNN, more works apply kinds of GNN in code classification based on AST to strengthen the comprehension of code structures.
 M. Allamanis et al. \cite{allamanis18learning} first construct graphs from source code by adding edges like control flow and data flow to AST and employing a gated graph neural network (GGNN) to process program graphs.
 V. Hellendoorn et al. \cite{Hellendoorn2020GlobalRM} propose a model called GREAT based on the transformer architecture by extracting global relational information from code graphs.
 D. Vagavolu et al. \cite{Vagavolu2021AMO} propose an approach that can extract and use program features from multiple code graphs.
-M. Lu et al. \cite{Lu2021StudentPC} improved GGNN in program classification.
-T. Long \cite{Long2022MultiViewGR} proposes a multi-view graph program representation method that combines both data flow and control flow as multiple views and applies GNN to process.
+M. Lu et al. \cite{Lu2021StudentPC} improve gated graph neural network (GGNN) in program classification.
+T. Long et al. \cite{Long2022MultiViewGR} propose a multi-view graph program representation method that combines both data flow and control flow as multiple views and apply GNN to process.
 W. Wang et al. \cite{Wang2022LearningTR} propose to leverage heterogeneous graphs to show code based on previous work and adopt heterogeneous GNN to process.